hadyrashwan/rephraserAI/prompts.md

 ### Wrap Our API Using Deno

 For security reasons, the API key should not be hard-coded.
-Wrap the API logic in a TypeScript file using **Deno**, and set the default configuration to point to `rephaserai-api.techcrafter.online/v1/gemini`, where I deploy my service.
+Wrap the default gemini option API logic in a TypeScript file using **Deno** leaving the rest of the options as they are, and set the default configuration to point to `rephaserai-api.techcrafter.online/v1/gemini`, where I deploy my service.

 ### Beautify